awsdocs/amazon-eks-user-guide/doc_source/getting-started-console.md

 ### \[ Fargate – Linux \]<a name="gs-console-fargate"></a>

 **Note**
-You can only use AWS Fargate with Amazon EKS in some regions\.
-Before using Fargate with Amazon EKS, ensure that the region that you want to use is supported\.
+You can only use AWS Fargate with Amazon EKS in some Regions\.
+Before using Fargate with Amazon EKS, ensure that the Region that you want to use is supported\.
 For more information, see [Getting started with AWS Fargate using Amazon EKS](fargate-getting-started.md)\.

 Before creating an AWS Fargate profile, you must create a Fargate pod execution role to use wtih your profile\.